-• Confirmed diagnosis of myocarditis or pericarditis.
-See Section 8.14 for additional procedures for monitoring of potential myocarditis or pericarditis.

-- Confirmed COVID-19 diagnosis (clinical signs/symptoms and positive SARS-CoV-2 NAAT test) (applicable to lower-dose evaluation participants only). - Confirmed MIS-C diagnosis (applicable to lower-dose evaluation participants only).
+- Confirmed diagnosis of myocarditis or pericarditis (all participants).
+See Section 8.14 for additional procedures for monitoring of potential myocarditis or pericarditis. - Confirmed COVID-19 diagnosis (clinical signs/symptoms and positive SARS-CoV-2 NAAT test) (applicable to lower-dose evaluation or obtaining-serum-samples-for-potential-troponin I-testing participants only). - Confirmed MIS-C diagnosis (applicable to lower-dose evaluation or obtaining-serum- samples-for-potential-troponin I-testing participants only).

 All AESIs must be reported as AEs or SAEs following the procedures described in Section 8.3.1 through Section 8.3.4.
-An AESI is to be recorded as an AE or SAE on the CRF.
-In addition, an AESI that is also an SAE must be reported using the Vaccine SAE Reporting Form.
+An AESI is to be recorded as an AE or SAE on the